-There will be a combination of lecture, reading, writing, and discussion; individual and cooperative hands-on projects/assignments; quizzes and tests; outside reading assignments; as well as computer and other types of research throughout the semester.
+There will be a combination of lecture, outside reading assignments, writing, and discussion; individual and cooperative hands-on projects/assignments; quizzes and tests; as well as computer and other types of research throughout the semester.

-The course will be structured by the following learning principles:
+This course will be structured by the following learning principles:

-1. Learning is individual and social.
-The learning environment should support the student's individual development in the context of the group.

-2. Learning must be student-centered and authentic.
-Students are less likely to retain information that is not meaningful.

-3. Knowledge is constructed, not transmitted.
-While learners receive content, they must make it their own through higher-order thinking and inquiry.

-4. Learning is experiential.
-Students learn better when they are actively engaged with the content they are studying.

-5. Lessons should be challenging.
-Students learn best when they are given challenges, choices and responsibility in their own learning.

-6. A learning environment must provide time for reflection.
+- 1. Learning is individual and social.
+The learning environment should support the student's individual development in the context of the group. - 2.
+Learning must be student-centered and authentic.
+Students are less likely to retain information that is not relevant and meaningful. - 3.
+Knowledge is constructed, not transmitted.
+While learners receive content, they must make it their own through higher-order thinking and inquiry. - 4.
+Learning is experiential.
+Students learn better when they are actively engaged with the content they are studying. - 5.
+Lessons should be challenging.
+Students learn best when they are given responsibility and choices in their own learning. - 6.
+A learning environment must provide time for reflection.
 Teachers should balance the immersion in experience and expression between opportunities for the student to self-monitor and assess their progress, thus setting direction for further learning.

-ASSESSMENTS/METHODS OF EVALUATION:
+ASSESMENTS/METHODS OF EVALUATION: